The Fermi constant from muon decay versus electroweak fits and CKM unitarity: Introduction

 The numerical value of the Fermi constant $G_F$ is conventionally defined via the muon lifetime within the SM.
 Even though this measurement is extremely precise~\cite{Webber:2010zf,Tishchenko:2012ie,Gorringe:2015cma}

 at the level of $0.5\,\text{ppm}$, its determination of the Fermi constant is not necessarily free of BSM contributions.
 In fact, one can only conclude the presence or absence of BSM effects by comparing $G_F^\mu$ to another independent determination.
 This idea was first introduced by Marciano in Ref.~\cite{Marciano:1999ih}, concentrating on $Z$-pole observables and the fine-structure constant $\alpha$.
-In addition to a lot of new data that has become available since 1999, another option already mentioned in Ref.~\cite{Marciano:1999ih}---the determination of $G_F$ from $\beta$ and kaon decays using CKM unitarity---has become of particular interest due to recent hints for the (apparent) violation of first-row CKM unitarity.
-These developments motivate a fresh look at the Fermi constant, in particular on its extraction from a global EW fit and via CKM unitarity, as to be discussed in the first part of this Letter.
+In addition to a lot of new data that have become available since 1999, another option already mentioned in Refs.~\cite{Marciano:1999ih,Lee:1977tib}---the determination of $G_F$ from $\beta$ and kaon decays using CKM unitarity---has become of particular interest due to recent hints for the (apparent) violation of first-row CKM unitarity.
+These developments motivate a fresh look at the Fermi constant, in particular on its extraction from a global EW fit and via CKM unitarity, as will be discussed in the first part of this Letter.

-The comparison of the resulting values for $G_F$ shows that with modern input these two extractions are close in precision, yet still lagging behind muon decay by almost three orders of magnitude.
-Since the different $G_F$ determinations turn out to display some disagreement beyond their quoted uncertainties, the second part of this Letter is devoted to a systematic analysis of possible BSM contributions in SM effective field theory (SMEFT)~\cite{Buchmuller:1985jz,Grzadkowski:2010es} to see which scenarios could account for these tensions without being excluded by other constraints.
+The comparison of the resulting values for $G_F$ then serves as a model-independent measure of possible BSM effects.
+It shows that with modern input the two independent extractions are close in precision, yet still lagging behind muon decay by almost three orders of magnitude.
+Therefore, the BSM sensitivity is governed by the uncertainty of these two indirect determinations.
+Since the different $G_F$ measurements turn out to display some disagreement beyond their quoted uncertainties, the second part of this Letter is devoted to a systematic analysis of possible BSM contributions in SM effective field theory (SMEFT)~\cite{Buchmuller:1985jz,Grzadkowski:2010es} to see which scenarios could account for these tensions without being excluded by other constraints.
 This is important to identify BSM scenarios that could be responsible for the tensions, which will be scrutinized with forthcoming data in the next years.